1982 Stanley Cup playoffs: (P2) New York Rangers vs. (P3) Philadelphia Flyers

 This was the fourth playoff series meeting between the two teams.
 Philadelphia won two of the previous three meetings, including their most recent meeting in the 1980 Stanley Cup Quarterfinals in five games.

 Game two saw New York's Mikko Leinonen set an NHL playoff record with six assists, a feat only matched by Wayne Gretzky.

 Clarence Campbell Conference

 (N1) Minnesota North Stars vs. (N4) Chicago Black Hawks

 This was the first playoff series meeting between these two teams.

 (N2) Winnipeg Jets vs. (N3) St. Louis Blues

 This was the first playoff series meeting between these two teams.

 (S1) Edmonton Oilers vs. (S4) Los Angeles Kings

 This was the first playoff series meeting between these two teams.
-Game Three is known as "The Miracle on Manchester" as the Kings scored five goals to force overtime and ultimately winning the game in OT.
+Game three is known as "The Miracle on Manchester" as the Kings scored five goals to come back from 5–0 down to force overtime and ultimately winning the game in OT.